user behavior analytics (UBA) data classification

 Many of the challenges of access control stem from the highly distributed nature of modern IT.
 It is difficult to keep track of constantly evolving assets because they are spread out both physically and logically.
 Specific examples of challenges include the following:

-• dynamically managing distributed IT environments;
+• Dynamically managing distributed IT environments.

-• compliance visibility through consistent reporting;
+• Compliance visibility through consistent reporting.

-• data governance and visibility through consistent reporting.
+• Data governance and visibility through consistent reporting.

-Authorization is the act of giving individuals the correct data access based on their authenticated identity.
-One example of where authorization often falls short is if an individual leaves a job but still has access to that company's assets.
-This creates security holes because the asset the individual used for work -- a smartphone with company software on it, for example -- is still connected to the company's internal infrastructure but is no longer monitored because the individual is no longer with the company.
+One example of where authorization often falls short is if an individual leaves a job but still has access to company assets.
+This creates security holes because the asset the individual used for work -- a smartphone with company software on it, for example -- is still connected to the company's internal infrastructure but is no longer monitored because the individual has left the company.
 Left unchecked, this can cause major security problems for an organization.
-If the ex-employee's device were to be hacked, for example, the attacker could gain access to sensitive company data, change passwords or sell the employee's credentials or the company's data.
+If an ex-employee's device were to be hacked, for example, an attacker could gain access to sensitive company data, change passwords or sell an employee's credentials or company data.

 Access control software